-Context for Planning the 2005 Assessment
+Context for Planning the Assessment

 The National Assessment Governing Board, created by Congress in 1988, is responsible for formulating policy for NAEP.
-NAGB is specifically charged with developing assessment objectives and test specifications, identifying appropriate achievement goals for each age and grade, and carrying out other NAEP policy responsibilities.

-Congress also authorized the trial state assessment program (more commonly known as the state NAEP program) in 1988.
-The voluntary trial state NAEP began with the 1990 assessment of mathematics at grade 8; the state NAEP program continued with the 1992 mathematics assessment at grades 4 and 8.
-The regular national mathematics assessment of students at grades 4, 8, and 12 also occurred in 1990 and 1992.
+The Governing Board is specifically charged with developing assessment objectives and test specifications, identifying appropriate achievement goals for each age and grade, and carrying out other NAEP policy responsibilities.
+Congress also authorized the trial state assessment program in 1988.
+This voluntary program for gathering state-level achievement data in mathematics began with the 1990 assessment at grade 8, and with the 1992 assessment in grade 4.
+National data at grades 4, 8, and 12 were also gathered during those years.

 In preparation for the 1990 mathematics assessment, a contract was awarded to the Council of Chief State School Officers (CCSSO) to design a framework for the assessment.
 The CCSSO project gave special attention to the formal state objectives and frameworks for mathematics instruction.
-As a part of the work, state-, district-, and school-level objectives were considered, as well as the frameworks on which previous NAEP mathematics assessments had been based and a draft version of the National Council of Teachers of Mathematics' (NCTM's) Curriculum and Evaluation Standards for School Mathematics.
+State-, district-, and school-level objectives were considered, as well as the frameworks on which previous NAEP mathematics assessments had been based, and a draft version of the National Council of Teachers of Mathematics' (NCTM's) Curriculum and Evaluation Standards for School Mathematics.
 The result was a "content by mathematical ability" matrix design that was used to guide both the 1990 and 1992 mathematics assessments conducted by NAEP at the national and state levels.
-The design was reported in Mathematics Objectives: 1990 Assessment.

-To prepare for the next NAEP mathematics assessment, NAGB awarded a contract in fall 1991 to the College Board to develop the assessment and item specifications for the 1994 mathematics assessment.
-The College Board work was completed between September 1991 and March 1992.
-Due to a budget shortfall, the 1994 mathematics assessment and the science assessment were rescheduled for 1996.

-The NAEP mathematics project conducted by the College Board had two primary purposes: (1) to recommend a framework for the overall design of the mathematics assessment-a structure for describing what students know and can do in mathematics, and (2) to develop specifications for the assessment items, paying particular attention to the mix of item formats, the item distribution for content areas within mathematics, and the conditions under which items are presented to students (for example, use of manipulatives, use of calculators, and time to complete tasks).
-The work of the project was also to be considered in light of the three NAEP achievement levels adopted by NAGB-Basic, Proficient, and Advanced.
+To prepare for the next NAEP mathematics assessment, in 1991 the Governing Board awarded a contract to College Board to develop the assessment and item specifications for the 1994 mathematics assessment.
+The College Board project had two primary purposes: (1) to recommend a framework in terms of describing what students know and can do in mathematics, and (2) to develop specifications for the assessment items, specifically the mix of item formats, the item distribution for mathematics content areas, and the conditions under which items are presented to students (e.g., use of manipulatives, use of calculators, and length of time to complete tasks).

-The College Board effort resulted in the "content areas by mathematical abilities by mathematical power" grid that was used to guide the development of the 1996 and 2000 national and state mathematics assessments conducted by NAEP.
-The design was reported in Mathematics Framework for the 1996 and 2000 National Assessment of Educational Progress.
-The 1996/2000 Framework was used in the design of the assessments for those years.
-Those assessments maintained the trend lines that began in 1990.
+Taking into account the three NAEP achievement levels adopted by the Governing Board-Basic, Proficient, and Advanced-the College Board effort resulted in the "content areas by mathematical abilities by mathematical power" grid that was used to guide the development of the 1996 and 2000 national and state mathematics assessments conducted by NAEP.